 Total payment of your estimated costs is payable prior to admission unless approval for admission has been confirmed by your insurance company prior to admission.

 It is important that you understand the cost quoted is an estimate only as, in the event of unforeseen complications or variations from the proposed treatment, the fees payable may increase.
 Total payment, other than any ancillary charges, must be made on or prior to your admission.

-These are billed separately by your doctor(s).
-Please discuss the fees payable with your doctor before your admission.
+This is billed separately by your doctor(s) – you will need to discuss the fees payable with your doctor before your admission.
 Depending on the reason for admission, you may receive accounts from one or more of the following:

 I-MED Radiology provides inpatient radiology services to hospital patients.
 Charges for radiology or imaging services performed during your hospital admission will be billed separately by I-MED.